Maurois127/Dzone/index.md

 I want this website to be beneficial to you and me.
 You and I might have something in common.
 Check it out

+## A little info about my name lol

 ### Maurois
 It's pronounced as "Maura".
 I got my first name from a French author, Andre Maurois.
 I don't know why my parents named me after him but I like it anyway.

 ### Juza
 I never knew why my second name is Juza.
 I asked my parents about it and the answer I got was "We'll tell you when you turn 18".
 I feel kind of exited to turn 18.

 ## Apple of my eye

-### Here, I want to put pictures of the things that gives me comfort.
 I love funny pictures of animals.
 They make my heart flutter and I go soft.

+### Here, I want to put pictures of the things that gives me comfort.
 <img src="https://i.pinimg.com/originals/72/da/b4/72dab448bb367be81aa25499816ac68c.jpg" width="150">
 <img src="https://i.pinimg.com/originals/ab/cc/b8/abccb8d87d82794374901f4aa03eda5e.jpg" width="150">
 <img src="https://i.pinimg.com/originals/2e/dc/af/2edcaf5aa9e9fdcd0f1841c794226eb1.jpg" width="150">